evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 ---
 title: Nio EL7
 linktitle: "EL7"
 description: "Nio EL7 is an all-electric SUV with a WLTP range of up to 513 km (319 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true